 Postgraduate Admissions Advisor

-Application can be made at any time of the year, although we generally advise applicants to aim for the main round deadline in early December by submitting your application before the end of November (for admission in September of the following year).
+Application can be made at any time of the year, although we generally advise scholarship applicants to aim for the main round deadline in early December by submitting their application before the end of November (for admission in September of the following year).

-Potential applicants should contact the Postgraduate Admissions Advisor, Dr. Michael Yeldham, in the first instance, giving brief information about research interests, along with a CV which should include qualifications, university grades and any recent English test scores (IELTS, TOEFL, etc).
+Potential applicants should contact the Postgraduate Admissions Advisor, Dr. Michael Yeldham, in the first instance, giving brief information about research interests, along with a CV which should include qualifications, university grades, and any recent English test scores if required (IELTS, TOEFL, etc).
 Under no circumstances should an applicant send identical enquiries to several supervisors.
 This will create confusion about who should be replying to you and thus cause a delay in our response.

 For further details on formal application procedures, please see the Faculty of Arts page.

 For general information regarding research postgraduate admission, please see the Graduate School page.

 It is a policy of the University of Hong Kong to check for plagiarism in all research proposals.
-Please contact the Admission Advisor for further instructions on this procedure when you are ready to submit, preferably in early November, before the official submission deadline.
+Please contact the Secretary, Sanny Kwok (email@example.com) for further instructions on this procedure when you are ready to submit; for scholarship applicants, preferably in early November before the official submission deadline.